Carinawei97/MAGIC-screen-to-cyst-nematodes/Nematode traits analysis/README.md

 # and update the script/notebook paths accordingly.)
 ```

-If a `requirements.txt` file is provided under the Nema-SAM folder, install with:
+Their is a `requirements.txt` file is provided under the Nema-SAM folder, install with:

 ```bash
 pip install -r requirements.txt